BS Zoology / Animal Behavior, 1978, University of California, Davis

 • Key contributor to successful government and private funding grant applications

-• Developed and led novel and successful education and public outreach communication strategies for UC Davis research programs and a national research consortium for 13 years
+• Developed and led novel and successful education and public outreach communication strategies for UC Davis research programs and a national outreach consortium for 13 years

 Growing up in northern California, my family explored the Pacific coast from Canada to Mexico by sail and experienced the state by camping and backpacking.
 Prolonged eye contact with a gray whale in the dawn mist and helping to disentangle an albatross from fishing line while he sat in our cockpit were just two of the special moments in our travels that engaged me with the natural world and led me to want to learn more.
 I attended University of California, Davis where I earned a BS in Zoology/Animal Behavior and an MS in Primate Ecology and Behavior, focusing my graduate research on siamang apes in the forests of Northern Sumatra.